This tutorial demonstrates how to make a list of numbers in Excel and Google Sheets.

 AutoFill Numbers in Google Sheets

 You can also autofill numbers by double-clicking the fill handle (or just dragging it) in Google Sheets.
-Unlike Excel, Google Sheets need at least two numbers in order to be able to recognize a pattern.
+Unlike in Excel, you need at least two numbers in Google Sheets to be able to recognize a pattern.

-1. Enter 1 in cell B2, and 2 in cell B3.
-This is the initial data for Google Sheets to recognize the pattern for autofill functionality.
+- Enter 1 in cell B2, and 2 in cell B3.
+This is the initial data for Google Sheets to recognize the pattern for AutoFill functionality.

-2. Select cells B2 and B3, position the cursor in the bottom right corner of cell B3, and double-click the fill handle (the little black cross that appears).
+- Select cells B2 and B3, position the cursor in the bottom-right corner of cell B3, and double-click the fill handle.

 As a result, a list of consecutive number is filled in Column B.